bahrus/p-et-alia/README.md

 What we want to "outsource" and make as painless as possible is mapping this beautiful JS to the UI.

 This could all be done with a single self-contained component, but another option is to break down the core functionality into two key components -- a non visual view model component and a component that displays the view model.
-Since we only want to add a task when you hit enter, an enhanced input component would make sense:
+Since we only want to add a task when you hit enter, an enhanced input component would also make sense:

 ```html
 <div>